-Plan members are required to contribute 8% of their annual covered salary.
+Plan members are required to contribute 8.00% of their annual covered salary.
 The School is required to contribute at an actuarially determined rate.
-During the majority of the year ended June 30, 2014, the employer contribution rate was 27.20%.
-The current rate, which was effective June 23, 2014, is 28.0% of annual eligible covered payroll.
+The rate was 28.00% and 27.20% of annual eligible covered payroll for the years ended June 30, 2015 and 2014, respectively.
 Member contributions and employer contributions for the TRSL are established by state law, and rates are established by the Public Retirement System's Actuarial Committee.
-The School's contributions to TRSL was \$239,568 for the year ended June 30, 2014.
+The School's contributions to TRSL were \$601,552 and \$239,568 for the years ended June 30, 2015 and 2014, respectively.